dreadflopp/dreadsskyrimbuild/content/introduction/About/_index.md

 ## This guide is made to be easy to install

--   No custom LOOT rules, every conflict is resolved by the patches.
-Run LOOT and you are done.
+-   Almost no custom LOOT rules, every conflict is resolved by the patches.
 -   No Bashed patch.
 All level list conflicts are resolved by the provided patches.
 -   No merging of plugins.
 Every patch is esl-flagged to make sure the plugin limit count is not reached.
 -   Advanced FOMOD installer for the patches.
 No need for you to choose which patches to use, the installer does the work for you.